mainmatter/reStations/README.md

 }
 ```

-(Support for other `restrictions` request fields coming soon for POST /places)
+Support for other `restrictions` request fields for POST /places is [in the works]https://github.com/mainmatter/reStations/issues/65).

 ## Working with reStations